Man charged with animal cruelty after authorities find dozens of carcasses on Sandwich property

 The initial visit spread out over two weeks in the fall, during which authorities said they educated Raza-Ahsan on state law regarding proper animal care and how to humanely dispose of carcasses, according to Johnson’s email.
 During those two weeks, authorities helped provide the animals with veterinary care or euthanized them according to the law, Johnson wrote.

-“Once he was complying and educated to responsibilities as an animal owner the Bureau of Animal Health and Welfare closed our docket,” Johnson wrote of the October 2023 visit.
+“Once he was complying and educated to responsibilities as an animal owner, the Bureau of Animal Health and Welfare closed our docket,” Johnson wrote of the October visit.

 The neglect allegedly continued, however.